libstorage/libstoragemgmt-doc/doc/py_api_user_guide.md

 * `element_type`

     Integer.
-Bit Map(Check Appendix.D for detail).
-Define what kind of element could current pool create.
-Could be any combination of these
+Bit Map(Check [Appendix.B Bit Map][ab] for detail).
+Define
-    values:
+    what kind of element could current pool create.
+Could be any combination of these values:

     * `lsm.Pool.ELEMENT_TYPE_UNKNOWN`